LuCazzola/Few-Shot_MDM/docs/setup.md

 bash prep/link_data.sh NTU60
 ```

-**NOTE**: Above instructions donwloads NTU and minimum HumanML3D requirements to sample from MDM.
+**NOTE**: Above instructions donwloads NTU and *partially* HumanML3D.
 They do not include full HumanML3D dataset.
 To fully replicate our experiments, you should follow the instructions in the [official HumanML3D repository](https://github.com/EricGuo5513/HumanML3D) to obtain the full dataset, as we can't directly distribute it.

 Once you've generated the dataset, you must substitute it to `./external/motion-diffusion-model/dataset/HumanML3D`.